26 Numerical Quadrature

 NoteTheorem: Gauss-Legendre Quadrature

-Integrating over \([-1, 1]\) with \(p\) points: \[ \begin{align} \int_{-1}^1 f(x)\,dx \approx \sum_{i=1}^p w_i f(x_i). \end{align} \] Optimality: Exact for all polynomials of degree \(\leq 2p-1\).
-Nodes: Roots of the degree-\(p\) Legendre polynomial \(P_p(x)\).
+Integrating over \([-1, 1]\) with \(p\) points: \[ \begin{align} \int_{-1}^1 f(x)\,dx \approx \sum_{i=1}^p w_i f(x_i). \end{align} \] The nodes are the roots of the degree-\(p\) Legendre polynomial \(P_p(x)\), and the rule is exact for all polynomials of degree at most \(2p-1\).

 26.3 Richardson Extrapolation and Romberg Integration